 Since the mid twentieth century the implantation of TV in people’s living rooms has diverted the power of the word away from priesthood.
 It surreptitiously displaced the temple as the center for the propagation of identity and solace.
 The preacher is no longer the sole medium between the sacred and the believer, the single provider of the Gospel, i.e., the good news.
 The insertion of TV in people’s living rooms created a captive audience.
 It converted homes into postmodern sanctuaries.
 While outside the homes the theater replaced the temple as the purveyor of the supernatural.
 Churches were suddenly competing with malls for a faithful gathering.
 A fuzzy mutation was occurring in the sacred allocation of space and time.

 In religion the priesthood acts as an intermediary, a mediator of sorts, between the sacred and the profane, a deity and the believers.
 The higher the priest’s status the closer he is to the holy, to the divine.
-As a cultic officer his role is to manage and enforce the separation between the sacred a profane.
-It also consists in the promulgation of doctrine and dogma implemented in cultic rituals and practices, setting the boundaries between the pure and impure, good and evil and dictating rules of moral conduct.
+As a ritual officer his role is to manage and enforce the separation between the sacred a profane.
+It also consists in the promulgation of doctrine and dogma implemented in rituals and varied religious practices, setting the boundaries between the pure and impure, good and evil and dictating rules of moral conduct.

 Similarly in the star system, actors inaugurate new rules of conduct.
 Screen idols provide new models of behavior and changes in moral conduct to the masses.
 As such it challenges ethical standards and encroach on a function previously held by religion.
 Progressively a technological medium claimed control over viewers’ souls.
 Seeing is believing became a new mantra in a postmodern world, and material consumption its ultimate concern.